-It is remarkable that, although John and Elizabeth had four children, three of whom married, there are no known grandchildren - although there is still the possibility
+It is remarkable that, although John and Elizabeth had four children, at least three of whom married, there are no known grandchildren - although there is still the possibility

-that children may be identified when Elizabeth Sarah's marriage is discovered.
+that children may be identified if and when Elizabeth Sarah's marriage is discovered.

 Thomas Hudston (1818-1877) - was a tinsmith in Beeston but also, apparently, something of an enterprising man as, before the end of his relatively short life, he also traded as an ironmonger and